Adapted from a short post on my Tumblr advocacy page, All Kinds of Advocacy:

 A note about ordering via Amazon.in wishlists: you must have a separate account to purchase items on the website; however, sign-up is quick and identical to other Amazon satellite websites.

 Why is this important?

 Because education is so important!
 Not just for some kids, but for ALL kids.
 In India, as well as many other places around the world, education is seen as a privilege, not a right.
 Schooling can also be expensive, creating an additional roadblock to participating in a classroom setting and learning, so many poor families cannot afford it.

 Furthermore, there are stigmas at play in some societies that often prevent children with disabilities from receiving adequate, if any, education.
-They are seen as lacking in value, or unable to contribute to the world around them; therefore, SCH must fight to get children in their care included in mainstream schools, and advocate for them to be accepted to special schools such as Schools for the Blind, especially when there are additional disabilities involved.
+They are seen as lacking in value, or unable to contribute to the world around them.
+We know this to be untrue; therefore, SCH must fight to get children in their care included in mainstream schools, and advocate for them to be accepted to special schools such as Schools for the Blind, especially when there are additional disabilities involved.

 Read an excerpt from *Violet’s story: